hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 # MDM Operations

 MDM links are managed by MDM Operations.
-These operations are supplied by a [plain provider](/docs/server_plain/resource_providers.html#plain-providers) called [EmpiProvider](/hapi-fhir/apidocs/hapi-fhir-server-empi/ca/uhn/fhir/empi/provider/EmpiProviderR4.html).
+These operations are supplied by a [plain provider](/docs/server_plain/resource_providers.html#plain-providers) called [MdmProvider](/hapi-fhir/apidocs/hapi-fhir-server-mdm/ca/uhn/fhir/mdm/provider/MdmProviderR4.html).

 In cases where the operation changes data, if a resource id parameter contains a version (e.g. `Patient/123/_history/1`), then the operation will fail with a 409 CONFLICT if that is not the latest version of that resource.
-This feature can be used to prevent update conflicts in an environment where multiple users are working on the same set of empi links.
+This feature can be used to prevent update conflicts in an environment where multiple users are working on the same set of mdm links.

 ## Query links